symonk/concurrency-in-go/README.md

  Here we can see a performance increase of over `90%` compared to switching OS threads on my machine on linux:

  - [Goroutine Context Switching Performance](goroutine_context_switching/main_test.go)

+### :two: Waitgroups

+A waitgroup is an atomic counter that allows waiting for a collection of goroutines to finish.
+This is useful only if you do not care about routine return values, or if you do you have another mechanism for collecting them:

  - [Sync WaitGroup](waitgroup/main.go)

+### :three: Mutexes

+Another synchronisation primitive, most familiar to those from other languages that handle synchronisation outside of CSP.

  - [Sync Mutex & RWMutex](mutexes/main.go)

 -----